garseed/king_county_housing_analysis/README.md

 ## Conclusion

-The goal with this project was to find the answer the question
+<br> The goal with this project was to find the answer the question "How much house can you get for your money?".
+While the initial data pointed towards successfully answering that question, after adding more features, the data took us further and further from that goal.

+<br>In the future, I would better test and adjust for multicollinearity.
+Also I would probably start with a different hypothesis.
+I believe I got caught up in sticking to my initial thought and not adjusting when the data didn't point the way I wanted.

+<br> Even though this was ulimately a failure, it was a great learning opportunity.